-Financial measures, however, are considered unstable and sensitive to changing industry-related factors.
-They are easily manipulated and hence do not reflect the real performance (AI-Swidi & AI-Hosam, 2012).
-In addition, a heavily reliance on financial measures could hinder future competitive advantage as they do not reflect drivers of future performance and value creation (Keh, Nguyen & Ng, 2007).
-Proponents of a combination of both growth and financial performance measures argue that these measures give a richer description of the actual performance of the firm than each does separately (Lumpkin & Dess, 1996; Wiklund & Shepherd, 2005).
+Research has shown that growth measures are more accurate and easily available than account-based measures.
+On the other hand, financial measures are considered critical in determining the survival and success of the firm (Zainol & Ayadurai, 2011).
+Financial measures, however, are considered unstable, sensitive to changing industry-related factors, myopic and not sufficient to capture overall firm performance (Aggarwal & Gupta, 2006).
+Furthermore, these measures are easily manipulated and hence do not reflect the real performance (AI-Swidi & AI-Hosam, 2012).
+A heavy reliance on financial measures could also hinder future competitive advantage as they do not reflect drivers of future performance and value creation (Keh, Nguyen & Ng, 2007).
+Wiklund and Shepherd (2005) propose a combination of both growth and financial performance measures in comparison with competitors.
+Research has shown that combining both growth and financial measures give a richer description of the actual performance of the firm than each does separately (Lumpkin & Dess, 1996; Wiklund & Shepherd, 2005).

 Firm performance may be measured using subjective measures or objective measures.
-Objective measures are obtained from firm's annual accounts and are considered as more appropriate (Moreno & Casillas, 2008).
+Objective measures are obtained from firm's annual accounts and collected without directly inquiring from the owner/manager (Moreno & Casillas, 2008).
 Lack of formal procedures and control, however, makes it very difficult to obtain objectives measures.
 Additionally, owner/managers are generally unwilling to release financial information to outsiders (Chao & Spillan, 2010).
 On the other hand, subjective measures involve seeking for the perception of the owner/manager relative to that of competitors during a certain time period (Idar & Mahmood, 2011).
 Venkatraman and Ramanujam (1986) posit that subjective measures are reliable and subject to minimal functional biases.
 They can accurately reflect objective measures and are highly consistent with how the firm actually performed as indicated by objective measures (Lumpkin & Dess, 2001).
 Comparison with competing firms in the market reveals important supplementary information, especially whether the firm is simply pulled against market trends (Wiklund, 1999).
+Subjective measures of firm performance have been used in entrepreneurial orientation studies (Idar & Mahmood, 2011; Wang & Poutziouris, 2010).

-Risk Taking and Firm Performance
+Proactiveness and Firm Performance